Create Connecter

 NOTE: The business rule is created from a template and the given template adapts based on what type of connector that is being generated in SPC.

 8. In the Manage Connector Objects dialog box, if you select Link to Profile (add DataSource), it will create a data source, which prompts you to select a cube.
-The Import and Transformation Rule Profile fields are both optional.
+The Transformation Rule Profile, Import Profile, and Import Profile Scenario Type fields are optional.

 9. When done, click the Apply button to complete the creation of the business rule.